Greg Ross

 Since becoming independent, Opella has pursued global organic growth, staying aligned with the company’s broad vision for the future: “To become the best fast-moving consumer health company in and for the world.”

-Regarding the region’s medium- to long-term growth plans, Ross tells CEO North America, “When you look at us globally, we’re the number three OTC & VMS player in the world, but in North America, we’re only number seven.
-So, I have a mandate to scale this business quickly and drive that growth.”
+Regarding the region’s medium- to long-term growth plans, Ross tells CEO North America, “When you look at us globally, we’re the number three OTC & VMS player in the world, but we aspire to become number one.
+Dramatically scaling North America will play a critical role in that ambition.”

 A key driver of Opella’s growth is its emphasis on innovation.
-“If we want to modernize our brands and truly be market makers, we need to 10x our innovation, agility, speed, and disruptiveness.
-We need to drive that digital transformation and make sure that data and AI stay at the center of our strategy, so we can ultimately leapfrog in certain key areas.”
+“If we want to modernize our brands and truly be market makers, we need to 10x our innovation, agility, and speed with superior insights, science, and creativity.
+All of which must be underpinned by a clear AI and digital strategy.”

 “It’s a privilege to have our brands invited into our consumers’ homes.
 Only by being consumer-obsessed can we earn that invitation.”

 Moving forward, Ross is also leaning into operational excellence, not just in marketing or sales, but in terms of how Opella manufactures and supplies its products, for example, at the facility in Tennessee.
-“For us, it’s not just about being better than where we were, but about understanding what best-in-class looks like, setting that as our new benchmark, and then hopefully creating a new benchmark as we continue to excel.”
+“We have a best-in-class Manufacturing and Supply team that has become a true competitive advantage for us.
+In many ways, the passion and the owner’s mindset of the Chattanooga team sets the tone for our entire company.”

 Streamlining Opella’s Operations

-At the forefront of Opella North America’s manufacturing supply strategy is a digital transformation, which Ross sees his team making tremendous progress in as the company moves forward, “Bringing not just efficiencies, but resilience so we can withstand kind of any future shocks that might come to a global supply chain or isolated shocks that might occur.”
+At the forefront of Opella North America’s manufacturing supply strategy is a digital transformation, which Ross sees his team making tremendous progress in as the company moves forward, “Our transformation is bringing not just efficiencies, but resilience so we can withstand any future shocks that might come to a global supply chain – or isolated local shocks that might occur.”

 Ross notes that navigating the complex healthcare landscape is challenging because it’s a constant effort to stay one step ahead of competitors.
-“We need to future-fit our portfolio and how we bring our products to market to make sure they’re always accessible.”
+“As consumer needs evolve, it’s critical that we future-fit our portfolio and how we bring our products to market.”

 In the current economic climate, Ross and his team navigate market needs by staying grounded and listening to the customer.
-“Having the right sizes at the right price points for our consumers, innovating solutions that allow us to meet their unmet needs, and also bringing benefits that are worth paying more for.”
+“As we navigate the K-shaped economy, it’s paramount that we offer the right sizes at the right price points for our consumers, and bring superior benefits that are worth paying for.”

 Making Collaboration Count

 A non-negotiable factor in Opella’s success, according to Ross, is assembling the right team.
-“Ensuring we have individuals with a true enterprise mindset who can understand where we need to be integrated across the organization and can look at the business through the lens of different business owners will be critical to our success.”
+“Ensuring we have individuals with a true enterprise mindset – leaders who can understand where we need to be integrated across the organization and can view the business through the lens of different functions – will be critical to our success.”

 In 2026, Ross aims to enable his team to concentrate on five main areas: revitalizing Opella’s brands, adopting operational excellence best practices, strengthening customer partnerships with retailers, enhancing supply chain resilience, and further developing Opella’s sustainability initiatives.